 Help set up and secure computer networks.

-Our Bachelor’s degree in Computer Science with an emphasis in Networking and Information Systems Security has been designed to help you launch a fast-growing IT career.
+Our Bachelor’s degree in Networking and Information Systems Security has been designed to help you launch a fast-growing IT career.

-At Stevens-Henager College, our computer science programs have been designed to help you gain employment in today’s IT job market.
-Your emphasis in networking and information systems security will teach you valuable skills in computer network communications, server administration, information storage, database programming, and security measures.
+At Stevens-Henager College, our IT programs have been designed to help you gain employment in today’s IT job market.
+A degree in networking and information systems security can teach you valuable skills in computer network communications, server administration, information storage, database programming, and security measures.

 This program is offered at the following locations: